Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 For the single text operations, input is simply passed as a string.
 For the batched operations, the inputs are passed as a list of documents.

-Documents can be passed as a list of string, e.g.
+Documents can be passed as a list of strings, e.g.
 ```python
 docs = ["I hated the movie.
 It was so slow!", "The movie made it into my top ten favorites.", "What a great movie!"]
 ```